 10. Mansueto Library, University of Chicago

 Probably the closest you’ll ever get to reading inside a Martian habitat, this university library was cool enough to appear in the futuristic Divergent film series.
+Note: the library is only open to students, faculty, staff, alumni, and researchers.

 Help the Chicago Review of Books and Arcturus make the literary world more inclusive by becoming a member, patron, or sponsor.
 Each option comes with its own perks and exclusive content.
 Click here to learn more.